 Moving into the non-profit world

-After working in international marketing and student recruitment for five years, I transitioned to directing public programs at a non profit focused on global issues .where I coordinate our engagement efforts, create speaker programs for international experts on global affairs, and help bring greater awareness of international affairs to the Greater Pittsburgh area.
+After working in international marketing and student recruitment for five years, I transitioned to directing public programs at a non profit focused on global issues .where I coordinated our engagement efforts, created speaker programs for international experts on global affairs, and helped bring greater awareness of international affairs to the Greater Pittsburgh area.
 I also recently helped lead a 3 week university study abroad trip to Europe.
 This was my last “office” position before I successfully transitioned to running my travel agency full-time, even though I had been a travel agent for several years prior.

 A travel agent since 2010